OpenRC/openrc/service-script-guide.md

 Once the PID file is being created as *root* (before dropping privileges), it can be written directly to a *root*-owned directory.
-Typically this will be `/run` on Linux, and `/var/run` elsewhere.
-For example, the *foo* daemon might write `/run/foo.pid`.
+For example, the *foo* daemon might write `/var/run/foo.pid`.
 No calls to checkpath are needed.
-Note: there is nothing technically wrong with using a directory structure like `/run/foo/foo.pid`, so long as *root* owns the PID file and the directory containing it.
+Note: there is nothing technically wrong with using a directory structure like `/var/run/foo/foo.pid`, so long as *root* owns the PID file and the directory containing it.

-Ideally (see "Upstream your service scripts"), your service script will be integrated upstream and the build system will determine which of `/run` or `/var/run` is appropriate.
+Ideally (see "Upstream your service scripts"), your service script will be integrated upstream and the build system will determine the appropriate directory for the pid file.
 For example,

 ```sh
 pidfile="@piddir@/${RC_SVCNAME}.pid"